Heartburn: History

 Heartburn has often been associated with intense emotions, such as anger or distress.
 This belief was challenged as early as 1591 when the term hartburning was used to describe epigastric irritation.
 Shakespeare described heartburn in his play The Tragedy of Richard the Third as "A long-continues drudge and heart burning between the Queens kindred and the King's blood".
 (Note: Original text: "A long continued grudge and hearte brennynge betwene the Quenes kinred and the kinges blood".)
 Historical descriptions of heartburn from the 1500s to the 1700s include "a sharpness, soreness of the stomach, heartburning" (Note: Original text: "a sharpnes, sowernes of stomack, hartburning") and "a sharp gnawing pain at the orifice of the stomach".
 Throughout the 1500s to the 1800s, stonecrop, chewed green tea, and chalk or magnesia were reportedly used by some as remedies for heartburn.

 Because the pain was felt in the chest and the focus was on the heart at the time, doctors initially believed heartburn came from the heart rather than the esophagus.
 This is why the terms cardialgia or cardialgy were first used to describe heartburn.
 Symptoms of heartburn were also attributed to the consumption of "poor quality food".

 Throughout the 1700s to the 1800s, many different terms were used to describe acid reflux.
 An English dictionary from the mid-1700s defined cardialgia as "from cardia, the heart, or rather the left orifice of the stomach, and -algia, to be pained, the pain of the mouth of the stomach or heart-burn".

-Throughout history, the terms cardialgia, heartburn, pyrosis, dyspepsia, and indigestion were often used interchangeably and there was little advancement in differentiating the terms till the 1900s.
+Throughout history, the terms cardialgia, heartburn, pyrosis, dyspepsia, and indigestion were often used interchangeably, and there was little advancement in differentiating the terms till the 1900s.

 In pregnancy

 Heartburn is common in pregnancy, with the incidence ranging between 17% and 45%.
 Complications related to heartburn in pregnancy are rare, meaning that diagnostic tests such as upper endoscopy are usually not required, and the diagnosis can be made based on symptoms.
+Heartburn usually resolves after delivery.

 Many different factors lead to the development of heartburn during pregnancy.
 Hormonal changes, such as higher levels of progesterone, can cause relaxation of the smooth muscles, which lowers stomach tone and motility and reduces pressure in the lower esophageal sphincter.
 During pregnancy, the lower esophageal sphincter moves into the chest cavity, where pressure is lower.
 This makes it easier for stomach acid and food to flow back into the esophagus, causing irritation and a burning sensation.
 Other factors that can cause heartburn during pregnancy include increased pressure on the stomach from the uterus, weight gain, changes in gastric emptying, delayed small bowel transit, or medications.